nmenon/k3-upstream-boot-build/README.md

 * SoC is one of various SoC types - j721e, am64 etc.
 * Board is one of the supported boards
-* security type is one of gp (non-secure), hsfs (auth for ti key), hsse (customer/device-specific key fused)
+* Security type is one of gp (non-secure), hsfs (auth for ti key), hsse (customer/device-specific key fused)
-* bootmode is various supported bootmodes for the Board
+* Bootmode is various supported bootmodes for the board

 ## Building the platform